 As someone who had been in New York City for over 10 years, surprisingly I had yet to see the Macy’s Thanksgiving Day Parade!
-I tend to avoid parades because the streets are closed off, sidewalks crowded, and you’re usually standing in the cold for hours.
+I tend to avoid parades because the streets are closed off, the sidewalks are crowded, and you’re usually standing in the cold for hours.

 In 2021, that changed as I had a last-minute opportunity to photograph the parade.
-In collaboration with the Mandarin Oriental New York, I had exclusive access from their property!
+In collaboration with the Mandarin Oriental New York, I had exclusive access to their property!
 Talk about manifesting and hitting the ground running as a photographer since I only quit my 9-5 a few months before.
 I might be a little biased, but since I got to photograph the parade from this luxury property I’d say this is the best hotel to watch the Thanksgiving Day Parade!

 Disclosure: Some links may be affiliate links.
 This means that I may earn a small commission if you decide to buy (at no additional cost to you)